mousepawmedia/devdocs/source/guides/building.rst

 * `Cairo <https://www.cairographics.org/download/>`_
 * `Simple DirectMedia Layer (SDL2) <https://www.libsdl.org/>`_

-On Ubuntu/Debian systems, these can be installed via:
+On Ubuntu/Debian systems, or Windows Subsystem for Linux, these can be installed via:

 ..  code-block:: bash